enginuity-io/github-surveillance/README.md

    - Verify github-registry-secret exists in the namespace
    - Check GitHub token permissions

-2. Ingress Issues
+2. ALB Ingress Issues
-   - Verify NGINX Ingress Controller is running
-   - Check DNS records point to the correct LoadBalancer
+   - Check ALB controller logs: `kubectl logs -n kube-system -l app.kubernetes.io/name=aws-load-balancer-controller`
+   - Verify IAM roles and policies are correctly configured
+   - Check if target groups are created in AWS console
+   - Ensure security groups allow traffic to target groups

 3. Certificate Issues
-   - Verify cert-manager pods are running
+   - Verify cert-manager pods are running (if using SSL)
    - Check certificate status: `kubectl get certificates -A`

+4. Application Access Issues
+   - Wait for ALB provisioning to complete (can take 3-5 minutes)
+   - Check if target groups are healthy in AWS console
+   - Verify the security group rules allow traffic on ports 3001 and 3002

 ## Cleanup